liferay/liferay-docs/develop/tutorials/articles/android-app-development/android-app-dev-intro.markdown

 - Invoking Services Asynchronously from Your Android App
 - Sending Your Android App's Requests Using Batch Processing

-You'll get started by setting up the Mobile SDK in Eclipse.
+A great way to start is by setting up the Mobile SDK in Eclipse.

 Related Topics: